Welcome to Washington D.C.!

 If you are planning a visit to our nation’s capital, Senator Padilla’s office can help you set up tours of the United States Capitol Building, the Supreme Court, and the White House.
 We can also provide information about many open monuments, museums, memorials and other attractions that do not require you to request tours through our office.
 Please fill out the tour request form or call our Washington, D.C. office at 202-224-3553.

-The Smithsonian museums are gradually reopening.
-Several of the most popular museums have already reopened to the public, including the National Museum of African American History and Culture, The National Portrait Gallery, and the National Museum of American History.
-Free, timed-entry passes are available online or via phone at (919) 439-8190.
+The Smithsonian Museums of Washington, D.C. make up the world’s largest museum complex.
+Some of the most popular museums include the National Museum of African American History and Culture, the National Portrait Gallery, the National Museum of the American Indian, and the National Museum of American History.
+Free, timed-entry passes are available online or via phone at 919-439-8190.
 Passes can be reserved up to 30 days in advance for a maximum of six visitors.

-The Library of Congress has reopened to the public and free timed passes are available on their website.
+The Library of Congress is open to the public and free timed passes are available on their website.

-The National Gallery of Art and Sculpture Garden has also reopened.
-Admission is free, and additional information is available online or via phone at (202) 842-6997.
+The National Gallery of Art and Sculpture Garden is open to the public.
+Admission is free, and additional information is available online or via phone at 202-842-6997.

-The United States Holocaust Memorial and Museum has reopened and free timed tickets are available on their website.
+The United States Holocaust Memorial and Museum is open and free timed tickets are available on their website.